blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/acr/azurecontainerregistry.md

 [solution_name] supports scanning images stored in the Azure Container Registry (ACR).
 Image scan results are sent to your dedicated [blackduck_product_name] instance providing vulnerability, license, and operational risk results on the open source software components identified in the ECR image.

-There are two ways that you can use [solution_name] to scan container images in ECR:
+There are two ways that you can use [solution_name] to scan container images in ACR:

 - Using an Azure DevOps Pipeline, see [Azure DevOps (ADO) Plugin](../../integrations/azureplugin/azure.md)
 - Using [solution_name] on a local workstation